relaycorp/awala-gateway-internet/docs/instrumentation.md

 - `parcelId`: The id of a parcel, which can be useful to track its processing from delivery to collection.
 - `cargoId`: The id of a cargo, which can be useful to track its processing from delivery to collection.
-- `peerGatewayAddress`: The address of a private gateway paired or potentially paired to this Internet gateway.
+- `privatePeerId`: The id of a private gateway paired or potentially paired to this Internet gateway.
 Useful to find all the events involving a specific private gateway.

 ## Log levels